blueburncz/BBMOD/docs_src/QuickstartGuide/QuickstartVertexLightsAndFog.md

 [bbmod_light_point_remove_index](./bbmod_light_point_remove_index.html) or
 remove all added lights with [bbmod_light_point_clear](./bbmod_light_point_clear.html).

+## Temporarily disabling lights
+Since version 3.1.4 it is possible to temporarily disable lights by setting their [Enabled](./BBMOD_Light.Enabled.html) property to `false`.
+This is useful for example if you want to disable lights that are out of view enable them once they are visible again, without having to call the appropriate set/add/remove functions.

 ## Fog
 When fog is enabled, all objects at distance start to fade into the color of the fog.
 To enable fog use function [bbmod_fog_set](./bbmod_fog_set.html).